-REQ.21.1.24 If and when the relationships or criteria change all effected parties should be notified.
+REQ.21.3.1.24 If and when the relationships or criteria change all effected parties should be notified.

-REQ.21.1.25 The most interoperable and widely supported technologies should be used to ensure adoption regardless of development and deployment platforms used
+REQ.21.3.1.25 The most interoperable and widely supported technologies should be used to ensure adoption regardless of development and deployment platforms used.

-REQ.21.1.26 The technologies chosen should be well specified, with active communities and tools and/or frameworks available.
+REQ.21.3.1.26 The technologies chosen should be well specified, with active communities and tools and/or frameworks available.